prismicio/prismic-client/README.md

 + prismic-javascript.browser.mjs: ESM build for browsers

 #### Polyfills
-To support legacy browsers inlcude a fetch and promise polyfills.
+To support legacy browsers include a fetch and promise polyfills.
-For node envirooments include a fetch polyfill.
+For node environments include a fetch polyfill.

-#### Bundeling
+#### Bundling
 Webpack should work as is.
 If using Rollup remember and targeting browsers remember to turn on the browser flag in the [resolver options](https://github.com/rollup/plugins/tree/master/packages/node-resolve#browser)
 ```js